In any organization, every single day, a myriad of processes and tasks are performed in and between desktop applications.

 Execute in 30 minutes with visual automation design

 By using flowchart-based automation, a single test run, that with manual testing would take at least six hours, can now be executed in 30 minutes.
-The initial design of the case would take less than a work day, and from then on, the automated test case can be run repeatedly in the background on a virtual machine 24/7.
+The initial design of the case would take less than a work day, and from there, the automated test case can be run repeatedly in the background on a virtual machine 24/7.

 Robust automated testing of any desktop application